MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 1. Restart the reference device.

-1. Open an Administrative Command Prompt.
+1. Open Command Prompt with Administrator privileges.

 1. Disable the F8 key during startup to prevent access to the Advanced startup options menu: